GSA-TTS/identity-dev-docs/_pages/testing.md

 ### Phone number verification

 Login.gov collects a phone number during the proofing process.
 In a live production environment, Login.gov checks that this phone number is associated with the applicant.
-You can use any phone number for testing purposes in the sandbox environment other than the following:
+You can use any real phone number for testing purposes in the sandbox environment other than the following:

 * `703-555-5555` - simulates a phone number that couldn't be verified as belonging to the user
 * `703-555-5888` - simulates a timeout during verification